Oluwafayokemi/Maintenance-Tracker-App/README.md

 ### For Api Documentation
 API Routes Endpoints
 For Requests
+- POST '/api/v1/auth/signup' Sign up as a new user
+- POST '/api/v1/auth/login' Login as an existing user
-- GET '/api/v1/users/requests' Fetch all the requests of a logged in user
+- POST '/api/v1/users/requests' Fetch all the requests of a logged in user
-- Get '/api/v1/users/requests/<requestId>'  Fetch a request that belongs to a logged in user
+- GET '/api/v1/users/requests/<requestId>'  Fetch a request that belongs to a logged in user
 - POST '/api/v1/users/requests' Create a request
 - PUT '/api/v1/users/requests/<requestId>' Modify a request
+- GET '/api/v1/requests' Gets all request on the database
+- PUT '/api/v1/request/<requestId>/approve' onClick sets a request as approved
+- PUT '/api/v1/request/<requestId>/dissaprove' onClick sets a request to dissaproves
-- DELETE '/api/v1/users/requests/<requestId>' Delete a request
+- PUT 'api/v1/request/<requestId>/resolve' onClick sets a request to resolves